-It doesn’t matter the time of year, I am always creating fun salads.
-This Fall Harvest Salad with Sweet Onion Dressing just might be my favorite.
+It doesn’t matter the time of year as I am always creating fun salads.
+This Fall Harvest Salad with Sweet Onion Dressing is one of the best.

+This also might be the prettiest salad I have ever made.
+The pomegranate seeds are not only a great fruity taste in this salad but they look great too!
 I love salads all year long.
 In fact, I usually eat a salad for lunch almost every day.
 I love creating my own salads and I am always trying to mix them up.
-This Fall Harvest Salad really is my latest creation and it is amazing.
+This Fall Harvest Salad is my latest creation and it is amazing.

 Fall Harvest Salad